Ruzi Ying: Life during the Xin dynasty

 In the spring of 9 CE, Wang Mang, now emperor, made the former Emperor Ruzi the Duke of Ding'an (and made his daughter, the former Empress Dowager, Duchess Dowager).
 The dukedom allegedly included 10,000 households, in which Han emperors were to be enshrined in temples, and Han calendars and uniforms would be allowed.
 However, Wang did not actually follow through on these promises.
 Indeed, he never allowed the Duke of Ding'an to rule his dukedom, but effectively put the child duke under house arrest under heavy guard.
 Not even his wet nurses were allowed to stay with him.
 As a grown man, Ying did not even know of such common animals as cattle, horses, sheep, chickens, dogs, and pigs.
 Wang gave his granddaughter to the Duke of Ding'an in marriage.
 She was the daughter of his son Wang Yu (王宇), whom he had forced to commit suicide in 3 CE after Wang Yu, unhappy with his dictatorial rule, had conspired with Emperor Ping's uncles from the Wei clan in order to overthrow him.
 Other than this, not much is known about the Duke of Ding'an's life during the Xin dynasty.

 Death

 After the Xin dynasty was overthrown in 23 CE and Wang Mang was killed, the imperial descendant Liu Xuan (劉玄) became emperor as the Gengshi Emperor.
-However, due to Gengshi Emperor's incompetence, conspiracies and rebellions arose throughout the empire, seeking to displace him.
+However, due to Emperor Gengshi's incompetence, conspiracies and rebellions arose throughout the empire, seeking to displace him.

-Two co-conspirators started one of these rebellions in 25 CE—Fang Wang (方望), the former strategist for the local warlord Wei Xiao (隗囂), and a man named Gong Lin (弓林)—and their group of several thousand men, after kidnapping Ying, occupied Linjing (臨涇, in modern Qingyang, Gansu).
-In February or March 25, Gengshi Emperor sent his prime minister Li Song (李松) to attack them, and wiped out this rebel force, killing Liu Ying.
+In 25 CE, Fang Wang (方望), the former strategist for the local warlord Wei Xiao (隗囂), and a man named Gong Lin (弓林) kidnapped Liu Ying to recrown him and occupied Linjing (臨涇, in modern Qingyang, Gansu).
+In February or March 25, Emperor Gengshi sent the prime minister Li Song (李松) to attack and wiped out Fang Wang's rebel force, killing Liu Ying.